-The next regular meeting of the Board of Education is set for 6:30 p.m. on Monday, July 15, at Tygart Creek Elementary School.
+The next meeting of the Carter County Board of Education is scheduled for 6 p.m. on Monday, June 16, at the district office in Grayson.

 Joe Lewis can be reached at firstname.lastname@example.org or by telephone at 286-4201.